 Views of the Atlantic abound from almost any vantage point, including the rooftop patios and classic shuttered door balconies that many San Juan hotels boast.
-From ambling down the adoquines to stretching out oceanside, San Juan offers the best of culture, sea and sun to state side.
+From ambling down the adoquines to stretching out oceanside, San Juan offers the best of culture, sea and sun without the bother of a passport.

 Want to spend a weekend admiring Puerto Rico’s capital from all the best angles?
 Learn how you can spend a true Renaissance Weekend in San Juan.

 The ideal perch from which to explore the Spanish colonial city, La Terraza de San Juan hotel brings you straight into the rich history of San Juan.
 Here the authentic historic detailing dates back to the building’s 500-year-old origins.
 Soaring ceilings, hand-glazed tiles, frescoes and exposed beams are matched by impressive views of the bay and the city.
 The rooftop terrace with bar and a small infinity pool invite afternoon loungers and those looking for a picturesque photo backdrop.
 Nearby the hotel you’ll find plenty of bars and restaurants including El Jibarito, serving hungered travelers Puerto Rican fare and the Al Fresco wine bar for those looking to quench their thirst in fine vintages.